 This aggregate metric data summarizes calls to specific methods in your application: how many times each one was called and various response time statistics (average, minimum, maximum, and standard deviation).
 In New Relic, you will see the class and method names along with their aggregate numbers.

-For paid accounts, New Relic optionally collects:
+New Relic optionally collects: